-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$100 per person (\$300 per Self Plus One enrollment, or \$300 per Self and Family enrollment).
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your Cost for Covered Services, for valuable information about how costsharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - Observation Care: Your share for hospital observation care that exceeds 24 hours is the same as inpatient hospital care.
-Observation are below 24 hours is the same as the Emergency Room benefit/ copay. - Humana will not waive the medical copayments, coinsurance, and deductibles for member when original Medicare is the primary payor.
-Members must enroll in the Humana Value Plan code associated within the service areas listed on the Value Plan brochure and the Humana Medicare Advantage Plan to receive waivers for medical copayments, coinsurance, and deductibles.
-See the Value Plan brochure (RI 73-829) for more details.
+Observation Care below 24 hours is the same as the Emergency Room benefit/copay.